 Due to these extra costs, disabled people have a lower standard of living than non-disabled people even when they earn the same

-Garry, a father to three disabled children and one non-disabled child, says he’s noticed the disability price tag; “Phoebe has a new bike.
+Garry, a father to 3 disabled children and one non-disabled child, says he’s noticed the disability price tag; “Phoebe has a new bike.
 It cost £90.
 Curtis had a new bike recently.
 It was £600.
-Why?
-Special needs!”
+Why? additional needs!”